MileHacker Logo

 Visa Prep Summary

-• Start your visa application early to house processing times.
+• Start your visa application early to accommodate processing times.

 • Gather all required documents carefully; incompleteness delays the process.

-• Consult your doctor for health advice, even if not official entry rules.
+• Consult your doctor for health advice, even if not official rules for entry.

 • Check the specific requirements of your local Chinese embassy or consulate.